 Best Rain Bibs for Kids

-When it’s warm outside, but you want your child to explore without getting soaked, try a rain bib.
-They cover the legs and chest with straps that go over the shoulders.
+When it’s warm outside, but you want your child to explore rainy days without getting soaked, try rain bibs.
+They cover the legs and chest with adjustable suspenders.
 We like these ones:

 CeLaVi Recycled Plastic Rain Bib